IPTV Smarters Keeps Crashing on Samsung or LG TV? Here's the Fix (2026 Guide)

 Should I switch to a streaming box instead?

-If IPTV is your main use, yes — Google TV or Shield is a huge improvement.
+If IPTV is your main use, yes.
+A Google TV device or NVIDIA Shield is a major upgrade in stability and performance.

 Summary